casper-network/docs/source/docs/casper/developers/cli/transfers/verify-transfer.md

 :::

-## Query the Source Account {#query-the-source-account}
+## Query Account State {#query-account-state}

-Here, we will query for information about the _Source_ account using the `state-root-hash` of the block containing the transfer and the public key of the _Target_ account.
+Here, we will query for information about the _Source_ account, using the `state-root-hash` of the block containing the transfer:

 ```bash
 casper-client query-global-state \